neneyhsw/yolo_detection_customization/README.md

 The image_opencv.cpp file shows the detection box for detecting video. (cmd: demo)
 Therefore, we can modify these files for customizing our needs.

+In this repository, I will modify the image.c to find the center point of detection box.
+Modifying image_opencv.cpp to set a box at center, and calculate the IoU between center box and detection box.
+The application can compare the distance by the IoU.
+If IoU is bigger, the distance is less.

 ## Reference
 https://github.com/AlexeyAB/darknet